 Weaver’s Orchard – Morgantown

-Located just 15 minutes south of Reading, Weaver’s Orchard is a must-do for fall in Lancaster County.
+Located just 15 minutes south of Reading, Weaver’s Orchard is a must-do this fall in Berks County.

-For all the details on Weaver’s Orchard’s Fall Family Days, click here.
+For all the details on Weaver’s Orchard’s fall offerings, click here.

 Shady Brook Farm – Yardley

 Apple picking near Philly is available at Shady Brook Farm Wednesdays through Sundays.
 Tickets for pick-your-own can be purchased in advance online.
 Admission is $5 online or $7 at the gate and includes a wagon ride to the apple orchard.
 You can pick your own pumpkins at the farm during September and October.

-Shady Brook is also home to their annual FallFest that is held every weekend from September 14 to October 26.
-Day passes and season passes are available for purchase for the FallFest.
-FallFest activities include wagon rides, a spider web climb, adventure course, a kid-friendly “haunted” barn, as well as a 5-acre corn maze.
+Shady Brook is also home to an annual FallFest that is held every weekend starting in mid-September.
+FallFest activities include wagon rides, a spider web climb, an adventure course, a kid-friendly “haunted” barn, as well as a 5-acre corn maze.
 Purchase tickets online in advance to save some money.